 - a.
-During Construction Work: - 1) Isolate HVAC system in area where work is being done to prevent contamination of duct system. - 2) Complete all critical barriers i.e. sheetrock to seal area from non work area or implement control cube method (cart with plastic covering and sealed connection to work site with HEPA vacuum for vacuuming prior to exit) before construction begins.
-Install construction barriers and ceiling protection carefully, outside of normal work hours. - 3) Adhesive walk-off/carpet walk-off mats shall be used at all interior transitions from the construction area to occupied Medical Center area. - 4) Maintain negative air pressure, 0.01 inches of water gauge, within work site utilizing HEPA equipped air filtration units and continuously monitored with a digital display, recording and alarm instrument, which must be calibrated on installation, maintained with periodic calibration and monitored by the contractor. - 5) Seal holes, pipes, conduits, and punctures. - 6) Construct anteroom and require all personnel to pass through this room so they can be vacuumed using a HEPA vacuum cleaner b.
-Upon Completion:
+During Construction Work: - 1) Isolate HVAC system in area where work is being done to prevent contamination of duct system. - 2) Complete all critical barriers i.e. sheetrock, plastic, to seal area from non-work area or implement control cube method (cart with plastic covering and sealed connection to work site with HEPA vacuum for vacuuming prior to exit) before construction begins.
+Install construction barriers and ceiling protection carefully, outside of normal work hours. - 3) Maintain negative air pressure within work site utilizing HEPA equipped air filtration units. - 4) Seal holes, pipes, conduits, and punctures. - 5) Construct anteroom and require all personnel to pass through this room so they can be vacuumed using a HEPA vacuum cleaner before leaving work site or they can wear cloth or paper coveralls that are removed each time they leave work site.

-- before leaving work site or they can wear cloth or paper coveralls that are removed each time they leave work site. - 7) All personnel entering work site are required to wear shoe covers.
+6) All personnel entering work site are required to wear shoe covers.
 Shoe covers must be changed each time the worker exits the work area.

-- Do not remove barriers from work area until completed project is inspected by the Engineer or Government Designated Authority with thorough cleaning by the VA Environmental Services Dept. - 2) Remove construction barriers and ceiling protection carefully to minimize spreading of dirt and debris associated with construction. - 3) Contain construction waste before transport in tightly covered containers. - 4) Cover transport receptacles or carts.
-Tape covering unless solid lid. - 5) Vacuum work area with HEPA filtered vacuums. - 6) Wet mop area with cleaner/disinfectant. - 7) Upon completion, restore HVAC system where work was performed. - C. Barriers shall be erected as required based upon classification (Class III and IV requires barriers) and shall be constructed as follows: - Class III and IV closed door with masking tape applied over the frame and door is acceptable for projects that can be contained in a single room. - 2.
+- 1) Do not remove barriers from work area until completed project is inspected by the Project Engineer. - 2) Remove construction barriers and ceiling protection carefully to minimize spreading of dirt and debris associated with construction, outside of normal work hours. - 3) Contain construction waste before transport in tightly covered containers. - 4) Cover transport receptacles or carts.
+Tape covering unless solid lid. - 5) Vacuum work area with HEPA filtered vacuums. - 6) Wet mop area with cleaner/disinfectant. - 7) Upon completion, restore HVAC system where work was performed. - C. Barriers shall be erected as required based upon classification (Class III & IV requires barriers) and shall be constructed as follows: - Class III and IV closed door with masking tape applied over the frame and door is acceptable for projects that can be contained in a single room. - 2.
 Construction, demolition or reconstruction not capable of containment within a single room must have the following barriers erected and made presentable on hospital occupied side: - a.
-Class III and IV (where dust control is the only hazard, and an agreement is reached with the Project Engineer and Medical Center) Airtight plastic barrier that extends from the floor to
+Class III & IV (where dust control is the only hazard, and an agreement is reached with the Project Engineer and Medical Center) Airtight plastic barrier that extends from the floor to ceiling.

-- ceiling.
 Seams must be sealed with duct tape to prevent dust and debris from escaping - b.
-Class III and IV Drywall barrier erected with joints covered or sealed to prevent dust and debris from escaping. - c.
-Class III and IV Seal all penetrations in existing barrier airtight - d.
-Class III and IV Barriers at penetration of ceiling envelopes, chases and ceiling spaces to stop movement air and debris - e.
+Class III & IV Drywall barrier erected with joints covered or sealed to prevent dust and debris from escaping.

+- c.
+Class III & IV Seal all penetrations in existing barrier airtight - d.
+Class III & IV Barriers at penetration of ceiling envelopes, chases and ceiling spaces to stop movement air and debris - e.
 Class IV only Anteroom or double entrance openings that allow workers to remove protective clothing or vacuum off existing clothing - f.
-Class III and IV At elevators shafts or stairways within the field of construction, overlapping flap minimum of two feet wide of polyethylene enclosures for personnel access.
+Class III & IV At elevators shafts or stairways within the field of construction, overlapping flap minimum of two feet wide of polyethylene enclosures for personnel access.